 How Long Does Queso Last in the Fridge?

 The duration that queso lasts when stored in the fridge will depend on whether it’s homemade or store-bought.

 For homemade queso, you can expect it to last between 4-6 days in the fridge.

 On the other hand, store-bought queso can last up to 2 weeks once opened.
-If the queso is unopened, it can last as long as the shelf life stated on the container.
+If the queso container is unopened, it can last as long as the shelf life of queso listed on the container.

 How Long Does Queso Last at Room Temperature?